Department: Prevention Science Institute

 Special Instructions to Applicants

-Due to the broad nature of the available research positions, please indicate if you have experience with any of the following: standardized assessments, standardized surveys & interviews, behavioral coding, working with families and children, working with high-risk families, working with foster families, working with children with special needs, experience with home interviews, experience with neurobiological methods (i.e., cortisol, genetic data, RSA & PEP, high density EEG/ERP, blood draws, fMRI), advanced methodologies, and/or longitudinal research.
+Due to the broad nature of the available research positions, please indicate if you have experience with any of the following: standardized assessments, standardized surveys & interviews, school-based intervention research, behavioral coding, working with families and children, working with high-risk families, working with foster families, working with children with special needs, experience with home interviews, experience with neurobiological methods (i.e., cortisol, genetic data, RSA & PEP, high density EEG/ERP, blood draws, fMRI), advanced methodologies, and/or longitudinal research.

 For questions regarding specific postdoctoral opportunities within the Prevention Science Institute, please email email@example.com